 The study was designed to test the fruits and vegetables from a consumer point of view, so the researchers bought the fresh and frozen produce from the grocery store like a shopper would.
 They also purchased from several different grocery stores.

-Ronald Pegg, associate professor of food science and technology at UGA, explained why the frozen produce
+Ronald Pegg, associate professor of food science and technology at UGA, explained why the frozen produce was more nutritious.

 “Freezing is nature’s pause button,” he said.
 “It helps maintain the nutritional value of fresh vegetables, even during storage.”